geekygirlsarah/pencilmein/PencilMeInServer/README.txt

 2d) Click on the Start buttons next to both.
 The others do not need to be
     started.
 3) Click on English, then click on phpMyAdmin.
-4) Click on Import, then click on Browse to find the pencilmein_layout.sql file, then click on Go at the bottom.
+4) Click on Import, then click on Browse to find the pencilmein_structure.sql file, then click on Go at the bottom.
 It should import the database structure into the database.
 5) Click on Import again, then click on Browse to find the